paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

   - A "Policy" can be viewed as the combination of a single **CIT** linked to a single **Application**
   - The terms "Policy" and "Zone" are somewhat interchangeable
 - The functionality of VCert is not confined to a CLI
-- Resources in CFN can be both AWS Native and Custom
+- Resources in CloudFormation can be both AWS Native and Custom
 - Custom Resources are CloudFormation's primary extensibility tool
 - Templates are used to Create, Update and Delete Stacks
 - Templates are generalized via Parameters, which aid re-use